nuxeo-sandbox/nuxeo-docusign/README.md

   * customFields
   * event (the XML string sent by DocuSign)
 * customFields: a list of key/value that DocuSign will add to callback messages (very convenient to store the context of the request, for example pass document and workflow task id's here)
-* ⚠️ Remember to save the input document(s) after calling the operation

 ### Services > DSUpdateDocumentOp

+(note: this operation does not save the document)

 This operation is used to retrieve the signed blobs from docusign.
 It takes an envelope ID as input, downloads the signed blobs of that envelope, and updates the corresponding Nuxeo documents.

 Returns the list of updated documents.

-⚠️ Remember to save the input document(s) after calling the operation

-> [!IMPORTANT]
-> The operation uses an internal PageProvider named `DocuSignEnvelopeDoc` to retrieve the document(s).
-See its code at [pageprovider-contrib.xml](./nuxeo-docusign-core//src/main/resources/OSGI-INF/pageprovider-contrib.xml)
->
-> You can override this by creating a PageProvider with the same ID, `DocuSignEnvelopeDoc`.
-The most important part that must always be in the query is `ds:envid = '?'`.
-Typically, in Studio the query part would be:
->
-> `ds:envid = '?'
-AND ecm:isVersion = 0 AND ecm:isProxy = 0 AND ecm:isTrashed = 0 . . . etc . . .`
->
-> 💡 Do not forget to uncheck the "Quote parameters" box in _Advanced Configuration_.

 ## Implementation

 A typical implementation involves the following:

-* A workflow that will send the document to DocuSign
+* A workflow with a task that will send the document to DocuSign
 * Corresponding automation chain/script to use Services > SendToDocuSign, for example:

 ```yaml